l-dao/l-dao.github.io/teachingex.md

 ## UF Emergency Medical Responder TA
 2017 - present
 - teach students safe practices to diagnose and treat medical and trauma scenarios
-- demonstrate proper CPR, backboarding, slings, tourniquets applications
+- demonstrate proper CPR, backboarding, slinting, and tourniquets techniques
 - able to triage in a mass casualty scenario

 ## Scientist in Every Florida School